schnogz/minnesota-twitter-stream/README.md

 TODO's
 ========
-* Clicking tweet in sidenav makes map marker bounce
+* Clicking tweet in sidenav animates marker on map
-* Animate tweet appearance on sidebar
+* Animate tweet entry/appearance on sidebar
 * Move to SASS
 * Bundle and minify JS
+* Add support for browser resize

 License
 ========